Moab, Utah: Cultural events

 Moab hosts several cultural events and festivals including the Moab Music Festival, LGBT Pride Festival, Folk Festival, Skinny Tire Festival, and others.
 The annual music festival occurs in September, and was founded in 1992 by several musicians from New York.
 The Moab Folk Festival features concerts by numerous folk musicians every November.
 Since 2011 Moab has hosted an LGBT Pride festival.
 The first festival included a "visibility" march which drew more than 350 people; in its second year's festival had over 600 in attendance.
 The Skinny Tire Festival is a road bike festival that occurs in March each year and raises funds for cancer research and survivors.
 Additionally, Moab sponsors the Moab Art Walk at multiple venues throughout the year, highlighting local artists' work.

 Geography

 Moab is just south of the Colorado River, at an elevation of 4025 ft on the Colorado Plateau.
 It is 18 mi west of the Utah/Colorado state line.
 Via U.S. Route 191, it is 31 mi south of Interstate 70 at Crescent Junction, and it is 54 mi north of Monticello.
 Via Utah State Route 128 it is 46 mi southwest of Cisco.
 The entrance to Arches National Park is 4 mi north of Moab on US 191.
 Hurrah Pass is located on the trail between Moab and Chicken Corners.
+Kokopelli's Trail, a 142-mile mountain biking trail which begins near Loma, Colorado, ends in Moab.

 According to the United States Census Bureau, the city has a total area of 4.8 sqmi, all land.